leifriksheim/customel/README.md

 - **Fast rendering ⚡️** Customel uses lighterhtml as the rendering engine for fast DOM-updates.
 - **Integrates with frameworks 💬** Create a pattern library with Customel, and use them with your favourite framework.

+## Introduction

+Custom elements are awesome.
+They make it possible for everybody to use your components, no matter which new javascript framework they are using.
+As a part of the native web platform they are a great way to build maintainable and long lasting UI-libraries.

+Still, writing custom elements from scratch can require quite a lot of boiler plate.
+Customel is a small wrapper around the api that reduces a lot of the boiler plate, enforces some best practises, and makes it easier to make new custom elements.

+Customel is not meant to be a way to build software or large applications.
+It is built as a way to create small, reusable custom elements.

 ## Installation

-The easiest way to try out Customel is using the [JSFiddle Hello World example](https://jsfiddle.net/waysofperception/zp2rd7s5/8/).
+### CDN

-Or, you can create an index.html file and include Customel with our CDN:
+Create an index.html file and include Customel with our CDN:

 ```html
 <script src="https://unpkg.com/customel"></script>
 ```

-If you are using native ES Modules, there is also an ES Modules compatible build:
+If you are using native ES Modules, you can include it in the index.html like this:

 ```html
 <script type="module">